nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## 2. About
 ### 2.1 Structure of the document

-This document is structured in a chronological manner so that you would be able to follow through this guide while using the product.
+This document is structured in a chronological manner so that you are able to follow through this guide while using the product.
 If you feel lost at any point in time, you can always refer to the Table of Contents.

 ### 2.2 Reading the document

-This subsection would introduce you to the different symbols, syntax and technical terms that are used throughout this guide.
+This subsection will introduce you to the different symbols, syntax and technical terms that are used throughout this guide.
 It is important to read this section before proceeding further to avoid getting confused!

 #### 2.2.1 Special symbols

 **Additional Information**

-Text that appear in an information box indicates additional information that may be useful to know.
+Text that appears in an information box indicates additional information that may be useful to know.

 <div markdown="block" class="alert alert-info">